 Contrary to popular belief, chiggers do not burrow into the skin.
 Chiggers insert a feeding structure into the skin and inject enzymes that destroy host tissue.
 The chiggers then feed on this dead tissue.
 The most common symptom of a chigger bite is itching.
-Treatment generally includes antihistamines and calamine lotion.Read more: Chiggers (Bites) Article
+Treatment generally includes antihistamines and calamine lotion.Read more: What Do Chiggers Bites Look Like?
+Article

 Multimedia: Slideshows, Images & Quizzes

 What do bed bug bites look like?
 How do you treat bug bites?
 Why do bug bites burn?
 See spider bite pictures and learn how to...

 8 First Aid Kit Essentials for Scrapes, Cuts, Bug Bites, and More in Pictures